scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 For both borderline and SVM SMOTE, a neighborhood is defined using the parameter ``m_neighbors`` to decide if a sample is in danger, safe, or noise.

+**KMeans** SMOTE --- cf. to :class:`KMeansSMOTE` --- uses a KMeans clustering method before to apply SMOTE.
+The clustering will group samples together and generate new samples depending of the cluster density.

 ADASYN works similarly to the regular SMOTE.
 However, the number of samples generated for each :math:`x_i` is proportional to the number of samples